PhantomEpicness/cmss13-design-docs/xeno/globber_boiler.md

 <!-- Now's where you get into clear detail about everything your feature does. **You should still be explaining 'why' things are that way, *as* you describe what.** Be as detailed as possible. -->

-Globber will be given upgraded health and slightly increased speed as its ability to shoot at range is limited compared to base as there will be no zoom and will be exposed when winding up.
+Grenadier will be given upgraded health and slightly increased speed as its ability to shoot at range is limited compared to base as there will be no zoom and will be exposed when winding up.

 Ability 1: Fire glob
 Fires the selected glob